bluesky66-dev/kibana/x-pack/plugins/event_log/README.md

 ## Using the Event Log for diagnosing alerting and actions issues

 For ad-hoc diagnostic purposes, your go to tools are Discover and Lens.
-Your user will need to have access to the index, which is considered a Kibana system index due to it's prefix.
+Your user will need to have access to the index, which is considered a HyperSec Kibana system index due to it's prefix.

 Add the event log index as an index pattern.
 The only customization needed is